T0mmy29/Soumith_secureu/README.md

 ###NOTE

-We can use socket to print the subdomains but I used nmap.
+We can use socket to print the open and closed ports but I used nmap.
 I have also attached the 100wordlist along with 1000wordlist for a better subdomain search.